envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 Q: What is a web server?
 A: It is the software that is responsible for delivering the content of a website to the user.

+#### C6

+Q: For what purpose is the GET (HTTP) verb used?
+A: To read a resource

+Q: For what purpose is the POST (HTTP) verb used?
+A: To create a new resource

+Q: For what purpose is the PUT (HTTP) verb used?
+A: To replace an existing resource

+Q: For what purpose is the PATCH (HTTP) verb used?
+A: To update a property of a resource (often used interchangeably with the PUT verb, but PUT is used when you want to update a resource completely).

+Q: For what purpose is the DELETE verb (HTTP) used?
+A: To remove a resource

 ---

 TARGET DECK: Javascript::Node::MTNBB - The node.js bible become a backend expert - marluan espiritusanto